jhuckaby/pixl-server-web/README.md

 ## https_cert_file

 If HTTPS mode is enabled, this should point to your SSL certificate file on disk.
-The certificate file typically has a `.crt` filename extension.
+The certificate file typically has a `.crt` filename extension, or possibly `cert.pem` if using [Let's Encrypt](https://letsencrypt.org/).

 ## https_key_file

-If HTTPS mode is enabled, this should point to your SSL key file on disk.
-The key file typically has a `.key` filename extension.
+If HTTPS mode is enabled, this should point to your SSL private key file on disk.
+The key file typically has a `.key` filename extension, or possibly `privkey.pem` if using [Let's Encrypt](https://letsencrypt.org/).

+## https_ca_file

+If HTTPS mode is enabled, this should point to your SSL chain file on disk.
+This is optional, as some SSL certificates do not provide one.
+If using [Let's Encrypt](https://letsencrypt.org/) this file will be named `chain.pem`.

 ## https_force